stockhausenj/sre-mcp/README.md

 ### Adding New Sources

-To add a new authoritative source:
+To add a new authoritative source to local documentation:

 1. Edit the appropriate `docs/sources.md` file
 2. Add the URL under the relevant priority section (PRIMARY/SECONDARY/REFERENCE)